• Skip to primary navigation

 • Start rolling the second group of dough balls and place them on top of the walnuts.
 You should have 6 more filo sheets made from 12 balls.

-• Finish assembling the baklava by rolling your last group of dough balls into filo sheets and placing them on top of the crushed walnuts.
+• To complete the assembly of the baklava, roll your final batch of 12 dough balls into 6 filo sheets, and then layer them on top of the crushed walnuts.

-• Place the baklava tray into the hot oven (180° C fan oven) and bake for 15 minutes.
+• Place the baklava tray into the hot oven and bake for 15 minutes.

-• Reduce the heat to 160°C and bake it for another 45 minutes or until it is golden brown on top.
+• Reduce the heat to 160° C (320℉) and bake it for another 45 minutes or until it is golden brown on top.
 Also, check if the bottom layers are cooked through.

 Video